-A defective drug can be either a prescription medication prescribed by your doctor and filled at a pharmacy or an over-the-counter (OTC) medicine you pick up at the drug store.
-Whether it’s a prescription drug or an OTC drug, it is considered defective if it causes unintended side effects such as physical injuries, psychological trauma or emotional damage.
+A defective drug can be either a prescription medication prescribed by your doctor and filled at a pharmacy or an over-the-counter (OTC) medicine you pick up at the drugstore.
+Whether it’s a prescription drug or an OTC drug, it is considered defective if it causes unintended side effects such as physical injuries, psychological trauma, or emotional damage.

 Unfortunately, it often takes many years after the drug has been on the market for the general public to be made aware of the dangers of the drug.
 By this time, it is often too late for the people who have been taking the drug.

-Tampa Defective Drugs Lawyer Near Me (813) 259-0022
+Tampa Defective Drug Lawyer Near Me (813) 259-0022

 How Can Distasio Law Firm Help with a Defective Drug Lawsuit?